spiral/docs/docs/en/framework/dispatcher.md

 ## Available Dispatchers

-The Spiral Framework comes with several built-in dispatchers:
+Spiral comes with several built-in dispatchers:

 - [Console dispatcher](https://github.com/spiral/framework/blob/master/src/Framework/Console/ConsoleDispatcher.php):
   responsible for handling console commands within your application.
 This is useful if you want to create custom